UPPMAX/HPC-python/docs/day2/jupyter.md

 ### In ThinLinc

-- If you are connected to Rackham via [ThinLinc session](https://docs.uppmax.uu.se/software/thinlinc/), open a browser with the link you got but modified to point to r486 i.e.
+- If you are connected to Pelle via [ThinLinc session](https://docs.uppmax.uu.se/software/thinlinc/), open a browser with the link you got but modified to point to r486 i.e.
 ``http://r486:8888/?token=5c3aeee9fbfc75f7a11c4a64b2b5b7ec49622231388241c2``

 ### On own computer

-- If you use ssh to connect to Rackham, you need to forward the port of the interactive node to your local computer.
+- If you use ssh to connect to Pelle, you need to forward the port of the interactive node to your local computer.
   - On Linux or Mac this is done by running in another terminal.
 Make sure you have the ports changed if they are not at the default ``8888``.

         ``` console